TheFirstFen/lnu/y3/code/2dt902/labs/lab1/README.md

     * Notification/email service to provide notifications to both users/suppliers and employees, this includes newsletter, sales and order notifications via Gmail, outlook, etc.

 - Maintenance
-    * For an engineer to be able to update, fix or change diffrent parts of the website or server, they will need a computer of that is able to connect via SSH (TCP) to both the web server and the database server.
+    * For an engineer to be able to update, fix or change diffrent parts of the website or server with an code/text editor(IDE), they will need a computer of that is able to connect via SSH (TCP) to both the web server and the database server.

 ## Uppgift 5.